meteor/proposal-referential-destructuring/README.md

 y += 2222; // throws
 ```

-As in other languages with similar syntax, we anticipate that `const` references will come to be regarded as a best practice, just as `const` declarations are preferred wherever possible.
+As in other languages with similar syntax, I anticipate that `const` references will come to be regarded as a best practice, just as `const` declarations are preferred wherever possible.

 Note also that `y` is essentially an _immutable live binding_, much like a symbol imported by an `import` declaration (though the original value resides in an object, rather than a module environment record).
 This insight leads us to the most compelling application of this sytax...